Space: 1999: United States

-The first releases on American home video were in the VHS in the mid-1980s and consisted of the theatrical compilation films (see above).
+In the mid-1990s, the series was partially available on VHS tapes through the Columbia House subscription service.
+A total of 10 tapes were released, with 2 episodes per tape, one each from Series 1 and Series 2.

 A&E Home Video (under licence from Carlton International Media Limited) has released the entire series on DVD in Region 1.
 It was initially released in 8 sets with 6 episodes each in 2001 and 2002.
-On 24 September 2002, a 16-disc "Mega Set" box set featuring all 48 complete, uncut, original broadcast episodes of the series was released.
+On 24 September 2002, a 16-disc "Mega Set" boxed set featuring all 48 complete, uncut, original broadcast episodes of the series was released.
 On 31 July 2007, A&E released Space: 1999 – Complete Series, 30th Anniversary Edition.
 This is essentially the same as the 2002 "mega set" release (and does not use the 2005 hi-def remasters), but does includes a special bonus disc full of extra features.
-Year One was released on Blu-ray in the U.S. on 2 November 2010 by A&E Home Entertainment, with new High-Definition restored transfers and a newly remastered 5.1 DTS-HD MA surround sound re-mix.
+Year One was released on Blu-ray in the US on 2 November 2010 by A&E Home Entertainment, with new High-Definition restored transfers and a newly remastered 5.1 DTS-HD MA surround sound re-mix.
 In July 2019 Shout Factory released both series of Space:1999 on Blu-ray using restored and remastered HD transfers and remastered 5.1 DTS-HD MA surround sound re-mix.

+Revival attempts

+In the late 1990s, Johnny Byrne and Christopher Penfold attempted to revive the franchise as a film series, similar to the way Star Trek had been revived cinematically in the late 1970s.
+The first film would have picked up the story several years after the series ended, and would have featured a heavily redesigned Moonbase Alpha.
+Ultimately, the project failed.